apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

     * commons-jci-core
           o This also requires only one pair out of:
                 + commons-jci-eclipse, core-3.2 - for eclipse JDT to compile the java semantics (this is default)
                 + commons-jci-janino, janino - for janino.
-To use this option, set -Ddrools.compiler=true or use PackageBuilderConfiguration? class.
+To use this option, set -Ddrools.compiler=JANINO or use PackageBuilderConfiguration? class.
     * commons-logging - used by various dependencies.
     * commons-lang - used for string manipulation in various dependencies.
     * stringtemplate, anlr-2.7.6 - used in generating semantic code.